CODE OF CONDUCT STATEMENT OF BELIEFS

 Thank you very much.

-The Code of Conduct (the “Code”) is designed to provide all persons and businesses associated with COMSovereign Holding Corporation, LLC and its subsidiaries (collectively “COMS” or the “organization”) including directors, officers, colleagues, contractors, and agents with guidance to perform their daily activities in accordance with the organization’s ethical standards and all federal, state, and local laws, rules, and regulations.
+The Code of Conduct (the “Code”) is designed to provide all persons and businesses associated with COMSovereign Holding Corporation and its subsidiaries (collectively “COMS” or the “organization”) including directors, officers, colleagues, contractors, and agents with guidance to perform their daily activities in accordance with the organization’s ethical standards and all federal, state, and local laws, rules, and regulations.
 The Code is an integral component of the organization’s Compliance Program and reflects our commitment to achieve our goals within the framework of the law through a high standard of business ethics and compliance.

 The Code encompasses a summary of many topics from Compliance policies and other department policies.
 The Compliance policies and other department policies and procedures provide more specific guidance relating to the topics presented in the Code.
 It is the obligation of COMS colleagues to be knowledgeable about and adhere to these policies as well as the Code.